 At September 30, 2002, Mallon was in non-compliance with certain provisions of the original credit agreement, including covenants requiring Mallon (i) to maintain projected net revenue attributable to its proved reserves in an amount sufficient to fully amortize the outstanding loan balance by its maturity date, (ii) to satisfy or discharge liens filed against its properties within 30 days of their filing, and (iii) to pay its trade debt within 90 days of its due date.
 Mallon's failure to comply with the terms of the original credit agreement set forth in (i), (ii) and (iii) above constituted events of default under the original credit agreement.
-As a result of these events of default, Aquila could have accelerated Mallon's obligations under the original credit agreement, Aquila assigned all of its rights, title and interest in the original credit agreement to Black Hills.
+As a result of these events of default, Aquila could have accelerated Mallon's obligations under the original credit agreement and declared all amounts outstanding thereunder, including interest, to be immediately due and payable.
+As discussed above, concurrently with the execution of the merger agreement, Aquila assigned all of its rights, title and interest in the original credit agreement to Black Hills.
 Immediately following the assignment of the original credit agreement, Mallon and Black Hills entered into the amended and restated credit agreement.